lightning-signer/validating-lightning-signer/lightning-storage-server/README.md

 - the node does not collude with the storage provider
 - if more than one storage provider is used, they do not collude with each other
+- there may be a MITM between the signer and the storage provider

+The last assumption derives from the fact that the signer may be in a secure enclave, and not directly connect to the storage provider.

 # Security Model - Node